compscichris/Beehive/README.txt

 - MileCube
 - FeetCube

+Phase 3: Drone ability development
+Deadline 1/25/2024
+- Implement drone functions, actions, and decisions.
+Change of drone detection and communication radiuses when in motion.

-Phase 3: Researching Graphic development of simulator Deadline 1/30/2024
+Phase 4: Researching and implementing Graphic User Interface development of simulator Deadline 2/01/2024
--
+- Create a simple 2d overhead, using elevation on regular maps
+- Create drone controls in GUI

+Phase 4: Researching 3D, refining Graphic User Interface Deadline Expect 2/20/2024 - 3/10/2024
+- Add a 3d GUI representation that is rotatable, while consistently moving.
+- This is the hardest part of the project, may require outside application of gui libraries and other sources.